-First, Salvadoran military intelligence has historically played a key role in identifying, surveilling, questioning and-at times-eliminating those suspected of subversive activity.
-Given the military's historic suspicion of the Jesuits, coupled with the tensions caused by the guerrilla offensive, it would have logically kept a very close eye on the UCA.
+First, Salvadoran military intelligence has historically played a key role in identifying, surveilling, questioning and otherwise taking action against those suspected of subversive activity.
+Given the military's historic suspicion of the Jesuits, coupled with the tensions caused by the guerrilla offensive, intelligence units would have logically kept a very close eye on the UCA.

-Second, military intelligence officers were, in fact, deeply involved in events leading up to, and immediately following, the murders:
+Second, some militaryintelligence officers were, in fact, deeply involved in events leading up to, and immediately following, the murders:

---On November 11, a military intelligence officer, Captain Herrera Carranza, reported that troops were being fired upon by guerrillas inside the UCA.
-This firing was never confirmed.

---On November 13, an intelligence officer accompanied a military unit in a search of the UCA, including the living quarters of the Jesuit priests.
+- --On November 11th, a militaryintelligence officer, Captain Herera Carranza, reported that troops were being fired upon by guerrillas inside the UCA.
+This firing was never confirmed. - --On November 13th, an intelligence officer accompanied a militaryunit in a search of the UCA, including the living quarters of the Jesuit priests.
 The unit that conducted the search is the same unit that allegedly murdered the Jesuits two days later.
-The intelligence officer was instructed to join the search by Captain Herrera and by the Director of Intelligence, Col. Guzman Aguilar.
+The intelligence officer was instructed to join the search by Captain Herrera and by the recently-appointed Director of Intelligence, Col. Guzman Aguilar.

---Early on November 16, Captain Herrera entered a meeting of intelligence officers and informed them that the Jesuits had been killed.
+--Early on November 16th, Captain Herrera entered a meeting of intelligence officers and informed them that the Jesuits had been killed.
 Although the captain testified that he learned the information from commercial radio, no commercial radios were broadcasting the information by that time.